by Teresa Currivan, LMFT, Parent Coach

 If they are unable to see the paper in front of them, for example, or to navigate the noises around them, or to read due to something like Central Auditory Processing Disorder, clearly they will not test to their ability, especially if the tester does not thoroughly understand these disorders.
 The combination of school trauma, shame and perfectionism can cause some children to sabotage their own testing or refuse to be tested at all.
 (Many parents report to me what they feel is a conclusive test when their child was not able to complete it.)
 Even a mismatch in the personality of the child with the tester can impact the test.
 Because there are so many variables to understand about your child, I recommend talking with other parents of gifted children, reading articles and books, and obtaining a gifted professional when needed.

-3. Only allow an assessment that includes a qualitative component by a tester who fully understands the complexities of giftedness.
+3. Look for an assessment that includes a qualitative component by a tester who fully understands the complexities of giftedness

 The gifted Qualitative Assessment (QA) was created by Annemarie Roeper, one of the pioneers of the modern gifted movement who had 50 years of experience when she designed it.
 The QA takes into consideration the overexcitabilities (OE’s), which are the sensitivities and intensities of the child.
 This allows for a deeper understanding of the potential and drive that correlate to the child’s advanced cognitive abilities regardless of academic success and other challenges.
 Additionally, the qualitative assessor understands the sensory issues, school trauma, personality sensitivities and other issues that can impact how the child is behaving.
 They are skilled at navigating an understandably resistant child, and in seeing the potential that is there, whether there are achievements or not.
 Because I see so many children who are clearly in the higher ranges of giftedness being mislabeled, I strongly believe all testing, especially when giftedness is suspected, should include this qualitative portion.